SSH-key-rotation-AWS/key-switcheroo/README.md

     - Stores the public key on the local file system
 - `--datastore s3` or `-ds s3`
     - Stores the public key in an S3 bucket
-    - If `s3` is selected, the user MUST also input `--bucketname`, followed by a name for their S3 bucket
+    - If `s3` is selected, the user MUST also input `--bucket`, followed by a name for their S3 bucket
     - If no `--datastore` is selected, the program will default to `s3`

 **Example**

-`publisher 127.0.0.1 johndoe --datastore s3 --bucketname mybucket`
+`publisher 127.0.0.1 johndoe --datastore s3 --bucket mybucket`

+`publisher 127.0.0.1 johndoe -ds local`

 ### Retriever